Ivaylo1992/pizza-delivery-api/README.md

 ## 📦 Requirements

 - Python 3.8 or newer
-- FastAPI
-- Uvicorn
+- Django
-- Pydantic
+- Django REST framework
+- djangorestframework-simplejwt or djoser (for authentication)
 - PostgreSQL (or another database)
-- Alembic (for database migrations)
+- drf-yasg (for API docs)
-- JWT Authentication

 You can install all dependencies by running: